Coining: A New Idea About Change

-Although collecting change is simple in concept it’s powerful in action.
-We begin the change with literally the change in your pocket, the change in your purse, and the change in your drawers.
+Although collecting change is simple in concept, it is powerful in action.
+Begin the change with the change in your pocket, the change in your purse, and the change in your drawers and jars.
 According to Coinstar, the average US household has about $90.00 of spare change just sitting around.
 You might be literally sitting on it!
 Why not turn yours into cash?
-But before I tell you my secrets, let’s reflect on how coins also have powerful emotional connections for us.
+Before I tell you my secrets, let’s reflect on how coins also have powerful emotional connections for us.

-This got me to think: If the common penny can generate so much “buzz” and excitement, why do we take for granted the penny and any other spare change we may have lying around the car, house or even drawers?
-Women toss change into their purses, men—well we never have any except for what’s in our pockets, and kids are now getting dollar bills (and more!) from the tooth fairies.
+This got me to think if the common penny can generate so much “buzz” and excitement, why do we take for granted the penny and any other spare change we may have to lie around the car, house or even drawers?
+Women toss change into their purses, men—well we never have any except for what’s in our pockets, and kids are now getting dollar bills (and more!) from tooth fairies.
 Who’s the Tooth Fairy’s boss anyway?

 Here are just a couple of ways to engage the family in the art of collecting change.
 The days of being bothered by all the change in a large jar and having to take the time and trouble counting, wrapping and rolling it are all over.
 You need to know the good news facts.
-The new and improved ways of doing it is easier than you think.
+The new and improved way is easier than you think.

 themselves are pretty or decorative and are perfect for storing on